Richard Newland (cricketer): Family and background

 Richard Newland was born in 1713 (the parish record reads, born and baptised September 11, 1713) at Slindon, Sussex.
 His parents were Richard Newland Sr of Slindon and Elizabeth Newland (née Hammond) of Eartham, Sussex.
 They married in 1704 and had ten children, five brothers and five sisters, all born in Slindon.
 Newland Sr was a yeoman farmer and Richard Jr became one too.
 Two of Newland's brothers, John (1717–1800/1804) and Adam (born 1719), also became well-known cricketers.
 One of the sisters, Susan, married Richard Nyren of Eartham and their eldest son Richard became the famous captain of Hambledon in the 1770s.
 It is said that Newland taught his nephew to play cricket.
 Susan and her husband were also the grandparents of John Nyren, who wrote The Cricketers of My Time.
 (Note: Newland's sister Susan was baptised at Slindon on 12 January 1709/10.
 She was married to Richard Nyren at Binsted on 4 January 1732/33.
 John Newland, brother to Richard, was baptised at Slindon on 27 July 1717.
 Adam Newland was baptised on 13 May 1719 at Slindon, on the same day as his brother Henry.)

 Newland's history has been complicated by the existence of a namesake surgeon who became his brother-in-law after he, the cricketer, married the surgeon's sister Mary.
 The cricketer's dates have been confirmed as 1713–1778 and his surgeon brother-in-law's as 1718–1791.
 The dates and other details have sometimes been confused in cricket records.
 It follows that Richard Nyren had two uncles called Richard Newland.

+In a letter from Goodwood House, dated Wednesday, 30 July 1740, to his friend Thomas Pelham-Holles, 1st Duke of Newcastle, the 2nd Duke of Richmond mentioned several local people including "John Newland, that you must remember".
+This is the first mention in the sources of the Newland brothers.